johnboyes/playwright-nextjs-codespace/CONTRIBUTING.md

 - `npx playwright test`

+### Running the Playwright tests in UI mode (from the GitHub Codespace)

+Playwright's [UI mode is very powerful indeed](https://playwright.dev/docs/test-ui-mode), so it is important that we can use this mode when working in a GitHub Codespace.
+Fortunately, it is very easy to do so:

+- `npx playwright test --ui-host=0.0.0.0`

+As per [the documentation](https://playwright.dev/docs/test-ui-mode#docker--github-codespaces) the port gets forwarded automatically, so it is then just a case of clicking on the link that is prompted in the terminal window - easy!

 #### Limitations

 - The tests only run in headless mode at the moment.
 Should be able to have headed mode